themegrill/ample/readme.txt

 == Changelog ==
 = Version TBD =
 * Fix - Gallery padding for Gutenberg
+* Tweak - Improve search with autofocus, hide on esc and clicking outside it.

 = Version 1.2.2 - 2018-11-22 =
 * Added - Gutenberg compatibility